ServeMotor/audiologiks_kaiwa/index.md

 	- Finalize Audit Plan
 	- Continue Data Collection and Analysis
 	- Determine Audit Findings

 - Report Audit Results
 	- Review Findings
 	- Develop Draft Report
 	- Obtain Views on the Report
 	- Finalize Report

+Questions to ask when planning to start a Service Management team
 ### Why are you thinking of implementing a Service Management function?